 - For your audience, it’s sometimes refreshing to hear more than just one voice/opinion.

-- If one of you is not available, sick or on vacation at some point, the other one can fill in and continue the podcast.
+- If one host is unavailable, sick or on vacation, the other can fill in and continue the podcast.

-- This can potentially help in growing your audience – you’re not the only one pushing and sharing the podcast, and your followers along with your co-host(s) followers could all listen to the podcast.
+- This can potentially help in growing your audience.
+You’re not the only one pushing and sharing the podcast.
+Your own followers along with your co-host(s) followers could all listen to the podcast.

 - It’s like any relationship, you need to work together and be on the same page to make it work.
 You need to share the same expectations, more or less, to avoid any clashes between the hosts.

-- Sometimes when there are 4-5 hosts or more, it can become a bit hard to schedule, edit (due to all the different audio channels), and sometimes it may become a bit noisy if you all argue or talk at the same time.
+- Sometimes when there are 4-5 hosts or more, it can become a bit hard to schedule, edit etc. It can also become a bit noisy if you all argue or talk at the same time.

 Storytelling podcasts / Audio Drama